bgolde5/bgolde5.github.io/_posts/2016-01-09-asynchronous-ui-testing-with-xcode.md

 <code>[self expectationForPredicate:exists evaluatedWithObject:contactButton handler:nil];</code>

-I then wait *at most* 10 seconds for the contact button to appear.
-Once the button appears the contact button will be tapped!
+I then wait *at most* 10 seconds for the contact button to appear:

+<code>[self waitForExpectationsWithTimeout:10 handler:nil];</code>

+ Once the button appears the contact button will be tapped immediately!